 A living organism’s capacity to create and emit light, or send it out, is known as bioluminescence.
 This is made possible by chemical processes that occur within the body.
 With the aid of an enzyme (luciferase), a luminous molecule (luciferin) is oxidized to oxyluciferin (consumption of oxygen and energy).

-When oxiluciferin breaks down, energy is released, which is transformed into the light of a specific wavelength (max 530 nm) with minor loss.
+When oxiluciferin breaks down, energy is released, which is transformed into light of a specific wavelength (max 530 nm) with minor loss.
 We see the light as green because of the wavelength.

 Why do the mushrooms glow?